-You must write to your housing services officer requesting a tenants' alteration form.
+You must write to your housing services officer requesting a tenants' alteration form or visit our website: www.scambs.gov.uk/tenant-alterations

-This form can be found on the main website at: www.scambs.gov.uk/tenant\alterations

 What happens next?

 After receiving your request, we will check your rent account to make sure you do not have any arrears.
 If you are in arrears, permission will not be granted.
 You will need to re-apply once the rent account is clear.
 We will reply within 10 working days of receipt of your letter to inform you of our decision.